 Trust is the foundation of every relationship.
 It will make or break a marriage, a friendship, and a company.
-The single most important opportunity for every leader is to build trust, because from there, all great things happen: teams ignite, talent explodes, and corporate performance skyrockets!
+Successful businesses are built on trust.
+Relationships between employers and employees, staff and customers, internal stakeholders, and external stakeholders’ success all depend on trust.
+The single most important opportunity for every leader is to build trust because from there, all great things happen: teams ignite, talent explodes, and corporate performance skyrockets!

 Having a theory that the human brain can focus only on three things at a time, here are three powerful trust builders:

 Ultimately, trust is about reliance and confidence in something good.
 When leaders achieve that, they spread hope, unleash talent, and fully engage employees.
 It all starts with a solid foundation!